prashibadkur11-creator/prashibadkur11-creator/README.md

 They're designed to interlock: the spec template defines behavior and names its risks from the taxonomy; the regression suite tests the criteria the spec sets;
 the voice patterns design around the taxonomy's failure modes.
-One system, not four separate things.

 ### What I care about